matthewwest55/robotics_final_project_sp24_jake_nat_katherine_matt/README.md

 Computer Vision:

+The model we trained for letter recognition requires pretty good input conditions to read letters well off of a whiteboard.
+Knowing them now, these conditions are not prohibitive–we found multiple indoor locations that had enough ambient light for solid processing, and the camera-whiteboard setup described above produces consistent results–but it was quite a challenge to figure out.
+We also had some issues tuning the complexity of our model, and with overtraining.
+When the task is as simple (relative to other CV tasks) as classifying nicely-processed data, the overeager addition of many linear layers to our neural net created some very strange classification results: there aren't that many important "things" to pay attention to, and a simpler CNN structure reflects as much.
+Consequently, this model was very liable to overtrain: we found that after about ten epochs–a training set of about 20,000 images–we would see the network collapse and classify everything as a few letters.

 Future Work
 --------------------------------
 In the future, we would hope to make this system more dynamic, so it could set its distance from a parallel plane (or white board) and run the calculations internally to decide what the OpenManipulator arm needs to draw where.
 We would also like to incorporate more overall fuctionality, such as indicating on the board which letters have already been guessed, or being able to adjust to words of varying lengths.

 Takeaways
 --------------------------------
+* Just because you see two classification tasks as the same does not mean that your CV algorithm will.
+Reading letters off of photocopied paper is not the same as reading them from a live webcam off of a whiteboard.
+The best way to avoid this is to train your CV model on data you collect yourself.
+But we were able to close the gap by being particular with our input conditions.
+* Integrating two essentially separate projects requires more thorough communication than understanding the outputs of those seeparate parts.
+This is particularly true for two pieces of code running simultaneously, and the inevitable synchronicity issues that come with it.
+* Dealing with planar math embedded within an inverse kinematics problem is hard.
+Chosing simplifications to model in–say, instead of viewing the plane as a continuous surface and instead as something like a discrete dot-matrix, and assuming roughly continous behavior in the arm between those points–is very helpful for tackling these problems without a deep knowlege of the subject.